dondealban/learning-stm/README.md

 meta <- out$meta
 ```

-To check how many words and documents would be removed using different lower thresholds, the following command can be used:
+To check how many words and documents would be removed using different lower thresholds, `plotRemoved()` can be used:
 ```R
 plotRemoved(processed$documents, lower.thresh=seq(1,200, by=100))
 ```
 The plot below shows the documents, words, and tokens removed using the specified threshold.

+...to be continued...

 ## References